zongzhengli/absolute-zero/README.md

 General features:
 - Runs with own GUI by default
 - Runs in UCI/command-line mode with -u argument
+- Provides analysis mode with multi PV in the GUI
 - Accepts perft and divide commands in command-line mode
 - Bitboard chess engine that runs in 64-bit when possible